tripleee/SmokeDetector-wiki/Privileges.md

 * View, edit, enable/disable and delete other user's autoflagging conditions
 * Invalidate autoflagging API tokens in the event of an emergency
 * Edit global autoflagging settings (e.g. enabled/disabled, min accuracy and post count, dry run, max flags and core flags - note that the latter two are also hard-coded for extra security)
-* Can destroy domain records and domain tags
+* Destroy domain records and domain tags

 ### Developer for metasmoke (MS)